 The Individual Unit Planner - If you add the common planner share link to the first sheet in this document it will import the essential information and common learning activities.
 Individual teachers can then change those learning activities to suit their preference or the needs of their students.

 The Curriculum Overview Document - If unit plans have been generated for every unit in every grade level, by adding the links to the first tab in this document you can generate an overview of the entire curriculum.

-As mentioned previously, I primarily work in the MYP format, so the documents below have some aspects that were specifically designed to meet the needs of that program.
+I primarily work in the MYP format, so the documents below have some aspects that were specifically designed to meet the needs of that program.
 However, the basic concept has universal applications for student-directed investigations.
 I hope you find them useful.

 I was finding it hard to write criterion A assessments in a way that flowed intuitively, while still covering all of the strands of the criteria.
 I originally built this tool so that I could simply write a test in a way that felt organic, then check to see that I had covered all strands and achievement levels.
 I then realised that if I used Google Classroom to distribute a copy to each student, I could also use it as a grading tool to improve consistency in my decision of final grades.

 When I was in teacher's college my professor used to love using this 'Mixer Upperer' to make sure that students got to work with everyone in the class at least once without working with anyone twice.
 I really admired the elegance and the intention of it, but thought it could be improved slightly to allow flexibility in the number of students in a class as well as the number in a group.
 This is what I came up with: